Iron Monger: Obadiah Stane

-Stane was also an acquaintance of Sonny Burch at one point.

-During the "Dark Reign" storyline, Stane in his Iron Monger armor was chosen as a member of Pluto's jury of the damned to decide the fate of Zeus.
-When the lord of Hades's power was undone, it was Iron Monger who laid the first blow.

-During the "Chaos War" storyline, Stane is among the dead characters in the Underworld that Pluto released to defend the Underworld from Amatsu-Mikaboshi.
+Since his death, Stane has made sporadic appearances as a spirit.
+During the "Dark Reign" storyline, Stane appears as a member of Pluto's jury of the damned to decide the fate of Zeus.
+During the "Chaos War" storyline, Stane is among the residents of the underworld who defend it from Amatsu-Mikaboshi.

-Other wearers of the Iron Monger armor
+Simon Steele's employee

-Industrialist Simon Steele constructs another suit of Iron Monger armor and has an employee wear it in battle against Dominic Fortune.
+Industrialist Simon Steele constructs a second version of the Iron Monger armor and has an employee wear the Iron Monger in battle against Dominic Fortune.

+Guardsmen operative

-After Stane's death, the original Iron Monger armor was obtained by the United States government.
-General Lewis Haywerth has one of the Guardsmen use it to test the U.S. Agent's combat skills.
+The original Iron Monger armor was obtained by the United States government after Stane's death.
+General Lewis Haywerth has one of the Guardsmen use the Iron Monger to test U.S. Agent's combat skills.

+Joey Cosmatos's version

-Joey Cosmatos was Tony Stark's former college classmate that builds a third version of Iron Monger suit from Obadiah's plans.
-This suit is worn by the criminal Slagmire, an operative of underworld boss Mr. Desmond.
+Joey Cosmatos was Tony Stark's former college classmate that builds a third version of the Iron Monger suit from Obadiah's plans.
+The Iron Monger battlesuit is worn by the criminal Slagmire, an operative of underworld boss Mr. Desmond.

+Red Skull's agent

-The Red Skull later has one of his own agents use an Iron Monger suit in an assassination attempt against the Viper, but the suit's wearer is apparently killed by the Viper's men.
+The Red Skull later has one of his own agents use an Iron Monger suit in an assassination attempt against the Viper, but the Iron Monger battlesuit wearer is apparently killed by the Viper's men.

+Cabal operatives

 A group of renegade New York City Police Department officers calling themselves "the Cabal" commissions Stane International to design a suit of combat armor so they can hunt down and kill criminals like the Punisher.
-Various members of the Cabal wear the resulting Savage Steel armor at different times, coming into conflict with Iron Man and Darkhawk.
+Various members of the Cabal wear the Savage Steel armor at different times, coming into conflict with Iron Man and Darkhawk.

 Zeke Stane

-Ezekiel "Zeke" Stane is Obadiah Stane's son who would have a vendetta against Tony Stark in his father's name.
-Obadiah's son gradually adapts his body to be a cyborg to the extent he regenerates injuries very quickly, no longer needs to breathe, and generates at least as much energy as the Iron Man armor.
-He constructs a special exoskeleton to help him deal with excess heat (and turn into even more usable energy).
+Ezekiel "Zeke" Stane, Obadiah's son, gradually adapts his body to be a cyborg who regenerates injuries quickly, no longer needs to breathe, and generates as much energy as the Iron Man armor before constructing his own exoskeleton to help with excess heat and utilize more usable energy.

+Justine Hammer

+Justine Hammer utilized her own Iron Monger armor via a special broach as part of a conspiracy alongside Roxxon and A.I.M. to take over Stark Unlimited which was backed by Belasco.

 Powers and abilities

-Obadiah Stane was a genius with an M.B.A..
+Obadiah Stane was a genius with an M.B.A.
 He was a master of psychological warfare, a cunning business strategist, and a champion chess player.
 However, he had a classic narcissistic complex; his ego was his greatest vulnerability.

-As Iron Monger, Stane also used the Circuits Breaker, a flying robotic weapon that fires air-to-surface missiles.
+As Iron Monger, he also used the Circuits Breaker, a flying robotic weapon that fires air-to-surface missiles.
 He also used a device created by Dr. Theron Atlanta for exchanging the consciousness of two human subjects.